Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - Login with an existing Epic Games account
 - Install/Uninstall Games
 - Import an already installed game
-- Play online (EAC not supported on Linux)
+- Play online [EAC not supported on Linux]
 - Update installed Games
 - Repair installed Games
 - Move installed games to different folders
-- Play games using the default wine and default prefix (Linux)
+- Play games using the default wine and default prefix [Linux]
-- Play game with custom wine (Lutris Wine/Proton maybe but can lead to bugs) (Linux)
+- Play game with custom wine and prefix [Linux]
-- Run games on custom wine prefix (Linux)
 - Check basic information about your Games
 - Open game page on Epic Store
-- Search for the game on ProtonDB
+- Search for the game on ProtonDB [Linux]
-- Sync installed games with an existing Epic Games instalation folder
+- Sync installed games with an existing Epic Games instalation
 - Sync saves with the cloud

 ## Planned features